TheLonerD/shifterdx/DeusEx/Readme.txt

 	comes pre-patched.
 Just go get the v1112fm patch -- NOT v1112f -- off
 	of FilePlanet and install it, then reinstall Shifter.

-	 - I CHANGED MAPS AND THE GAME SAID I NEEDED TO BUY THE FULL VERSION:
-	This is because of a compatibility fix I added to Shifter so that it can be used with the Demo version as well as the hard-to-find Limited Preview Edition of the game.
-Well, partially.
-If you're seeing a "Demo" screen then it means one of two things: 1) you're running a Demo/Limited version of the game, or 2) one of the game's maps can't be found.
-The only difference between Shifter and "Vanilla" Deus Ex is that without Shifter you would be seeing an ugly text error message instead of the "buy the full game" screen.

 	 - I SAVED MY GAME IN SHIFTER AND NOW IT WON'T OPEN IN NORMAL DEUS EX:
 	This is unavoidable, unfortunately.
 Shifter has a number of items in it that normal Deus Ex does not.
 Regardless of whether or not you pick up